heptarch/heptarch.github.io/projects.md

 Transformers are interesting, but a solved problem from a fundamental science perspective; the rest is engineering, but very lucrative engineering.

+With a state-backed monopoly, this realpolitik didn't apply to Bell.
+The product ensured a healthy supply of capital and research problems, but the research was decoupled from the profitability of the system it served.
+Bell Lab employees could afford to fail, could afford to dream; the product didn't govern the outcome.
+In Big Tech, the product *is* the outcome.

+### 2.3 <a href="#tbc">The recipe</a><a id="sec-2-3" name="sec-2-3"></a>

 So, to state it crudely, the IAS is all freedom and no domain of application, and Big Tech is all domain of application and no freedom.
 Creative applied research needs both.

-### 2.3 <a href="#tbc">The recipe</a><a id="sec-2-3" name="sec-2-3"></a>

-With a state-backed monopoly, the realpolitik of Big Tech just didn't apply to Bell.
-The product ensured a healthy supply of capital and research problems, but didn't govern the outcome.
-In Big Tech, the product *is* the outcome.
-And when it isn't connected to the product, we get the quirky moonshots that sound like they were stolen from Randall Munroe's latest book.
-Weather balloons that deliver internet to remote locations are cool, but don't feel inevitable and important in the way the laser does; they don't need to exist.
-This is, I suspect, the Big Tech analogue of the IAS, where (again in Feynman's words) "These poor bastards could now sit and think clearly all by themselves, OK?"

 Bell Labs did not pour excess capital into whimsical moonshots.
 Everything they did was motivated; it was important; it was focused.
-But because the research was decoupled from the profitability of the system it served, they could afford to fail.
+But because the.
 They could afford to let researchers be themselves, rather than corporate peons, and good management directed the idiosyncratic energies---the physicists and engineers, the foxes and hedgehogs, the goofballs, geniuses and